 Stakeholder categories Key stakeholders Point of contact Communication methods Examples of interaction in 2021 Market Customers, including: Specifiers Ordering parties End users Suppliers Marketing Continuous meetings Publications and magazines; company websites; forums and trade fairs Publication of training manuals on energy efficiency and the environment; charter of recommendations promoting the insulation of existing buildings; participation in associations or groups Training for customers and end-users Suppliers Charter; action plans to follow-up on the Responsible Purchasing policy At the local level In the United Kingdom, on World Mental Health Day, Jewson put this topic on the agenda.
 The brand wanted to join the "Big Brew" event organized by the Band of Builders association, to encourage its customers to discuss mental health in construction, at the heart of its network.
 At the global level PIM (or Product Information Management) is centralized information management software whose aim is to ensure consistent, multi-channel distribution of product data.
-By connecting information from different sources (ERP, Purchasing, Civil Society NGOs Foundations Associations Universities Online media (social networks, blogs, etc.) CSR Group publications Meetings Participation in university training courses Forums in schools Support for youth development At the local level Convinced of the relevance of an external perspective to maintain its course and its level of ambition, Gypse Isolation France has embarked on an unprecedented approach by setting up a consultation committee to establish a formal dialogue with its main stakeholders around the issue of its environmental strategy.
+By connecting information from different sources (ERP, Purchasing, Marketing, etc.), PIM manages and validates the regular updates from the various stakeholders, thus ensuring the consistency and reliability of the information that is then sent to customers via different channels (catalog, mobile applications, websites, etc.).
+Civil Society NGOs Foundations Associations Universities Online media (social networks, blogs, etc.) CSR Group publications Meetings Participation in university training courses Forums in schools Support for youth development At the local level Convinced of the relevance of an external perspective to maintain its course and its level of ambition, Gypse Isolation France has embarked on an unprecedented approach by setting up a consultation committee to establish a formal dialogue with its main stakeholders around the issue of its environmental strategy.
 At the global level Saint-Gobain presented the prizes for the 16th edition of its international student competition "Multi Comfort".
 This year, the challenge was to convert the post-industrial zone of the Coignet company in Saint-Denis into a living, learning and leisure area in the heart of a large green space, respecting both the heritage history and sustainable development needs of modern neighborhoods.
-The award particularly recognized teams from French, Mexican, South African an Czech universities.
+The awards particularly recognized teams from French, Mexican, South African and Czech universities.